GemBoxLtd/GemBox.Presentation.Examples/README.md

 ## What is GemBox.Presentation?

-GemBox.Presentation is a .NET component that enables you to read, write, edit, convert, and print PowerPoint presentations from your .NET applications using a straightforward API.
+GemBox.Presentation is a .NET component that enables you to read, write, convert, and print presentation files (PPTX, PPT, and PPSX) from .NET applications.

-With GemBox.Presentation, you get a fast and reliable component that's easy to use.
-It requires only the .NET, so you can deploy your application easily without considering other licenses.
-And it's up to 20 times faster than Microsoft PowerPoint automation!
+With GemBox.Presentation you get a fast and reliable component that’s easy to use and doesn't depend on Microsoft PowerPoint.
+It requires only .NET and it’s much faster than Microsoft Office Automation!

 ## GemBox.Presentation Features